HES-Informatica/ShowTheDocs/getting_started.md

             "icon": "fas fa-file", // any fontAwesome 6 FREE Icon "title": "Introduction", // article title
             "date": "05/05/2022",
-            "contentfile": "/README.md", // absolute or relative to your GitHub Repo "aftercontentfile":"/LICENSE", // absolute or relative to your GitHub Repo "info": "this is a info alert",
+            "contentfile": "/README.md", // absolute url or relative to your GitHub Repo "aftercontentfile":"/LICENSE", // absolute url or relative to your GitHub Repo "info": "this is a info alert",
             "danger": "this is a danger alert",
             "warning": "this is a warning alert",
+            "success": "this is a success alert",
             "lightbox": [ // creates a carroussel with images after content and before alerts and aftercontent {
                     "image": "/img/image.png", // image path, absolute or relative to your GitHub Repo